jbruechert/plasma-mobile.org/get.md

 ![](/img/pmOS.svg){:width="100"}

-Third-paty distribution especially (but not only) targetted at older devices, based on Alpine Linux.
+Third-paty distribution especially (but not only) targeted at older devices, based on Alpine Linux.

 PostmarketOS (pmOS), is a touch-optimized, pre-configured Alpine Linux that can be installed on smartphones and other mobile devices.
 The project is at very early stages of development and is not usable for most users yet.